jcsombria/softwarelinks-ejs-matlabconnector/README.md

 # softwarelinks-ejs-matlabconnector
-Connect Easy Java Simulations with Matlab.
+Connect Easy JAVA Simulations with Matlab.

 ## Introduction
 Sofwarelinks is a set of libraries that add Easy Java Simulations interoperability with external engineering software.
 The aim is to have a platform/software-independent API to control remote simulations or real systems to develop remote/virtual labs.